Slapparoo/TempleOs-efi/README.md

 ## Adding to an exsting TempleOS reposity
 The TempleOs-efi project can be added as a submodle to existing TempleOS git project as a sub module (this will add a new directy in the root file path /)

-In you local git copy of TempleOS use:
+In you local git copy of TempleOS to create a new submodule in the new directory Efisource use:<br/>
-`git submodule add git@github.com:Slapparoo/TempleOs-efi.git Efisource`
+`git submodule add git@github.com:Slapparoo/TempleOs-efi.git Efisource`<br/>

 I have tested in TempleOS-EE and 3days - I am reasonably confident it will work with all distributions